 Does anyone else have a problem with their kids putting too much food in their mouth at once?
 Little Man will literally put almost an entire half sandwich in his mouth at once and then try to chew it up.
 Is this an autism/sensory thing?
 That possibility just occured to me today but I don't know if there's actually a connection there.
 Anyone else have experience with this?

 I'm worried that Ryan will be forced to give up his unique perspective to comply and fit into mainsteam classes.
 He is only in Pre-K and there is pressure being applied to get him out of special ed into regular Kindergarten by next year.
-I feel they dont know him well enough, and with his delays I think it's setting him up for failure.
+I feel they dont know him well enough, and with his delays I think it's setting him up for failure

 I usually have PBS on for my kid to watch and I overheard a cartoon called Arthur...episode name: George and the Missing Puzzle Piece.
 It featured a character, Carl, with Asperger's.
 When Carl had a meltdown at school, it showed how confusing it was for his friends who didn't understand.
 Eventually they learned why Carl acted in such a way,what made Carl different from them, and how to better relate to Carl.
 After the cartoon you'll see some real life kids talking about living with… read more

 How can I get my 10 year old aspie son to shower & brush his teeth without melting down?
 The toothpaste, regardless of brand & flavor